• Skip to primary navigation

 The next step was the Bakewell tart: shortcrust pastry filled with jam, frangipane (a mixture of almonds, butter, eggs, and sugar) and topped with more almonds.

-And then come all the cakes, which consist of an almond Victoria sponge filled with jam, fruit or berries, whipped cream, or buttercream.
+Then come the cakes, which consist of an almond Victoria sponge filled with jam, fruit or berries, whipped cream, or buttercream.

 And I know that I will work my way through all these Bakewell variations; this cake was so good; I just can't leave all the other versions untested.